A Confounded Mother

 ‘Randall.
 Does she know you?
 Have you ever met her or Kenny before?
 Because, if not, it won’t be easy to convince her to leave.
 Do you want me to accompany you?’
 I was glad to see Mikhail get back to his calm self.
 My multiple assurances had given him ample comfort to move on with the situation at hand.

 ‘I’m sorry Mikhail, but this is something that I have to do alone.
 I bear the burden of a secret just as you do.
 I hope you understand.’
-Surely, it seemed that he could work with that.
+Surely, it seemed that he could work with that, given how he was in a similar position as mine.
 Understanding the position I was in, he gave me an affirmative nod.

 ‘Here, this should be more than enough to take care of them.’
 He handed me a large pouch, full of coins.
 ‘They’re not used to a harsh lifestyle and suiting their needs out there will cost you an arm’.

 ‘That’s kind of you Mikhail but I can take care of them.
 There’s no need for this.’
 I offered the pouch back to him.
 ‘We have more than we need Randall.
-Even spending 10 bags of gold like this wouldn’t faze us.
+Even shelling out ten bags of gold like this wouldn’t be considered anything more than a petty expense.
 Listen, they are like my family and their well-being is my responsibility.
 Let me do my part.’
 He smiled coyly.

 ‘All right, I won’t turn down free money if you’re being so insistent’.
 I weighed the bag in my palm.
 ‘And that’s a lot of money.
 I could buy a dozen horses with all this dough.
 Well, thanks for that.
 But I implore you to not let your guard down once I leave.
-I’m going to try my best to avoid anyone else from coming here but just in case something goes wrong, be prepared.
+I’m going to try my best to prevent anyone else from coming here but just in case something goes wrong, be prepared.
 Do not station your men at the town borders.
 The follow-up squads are a team of three.
-One or two of them march into the town for inspection while one of them stays outside waiting for their return.
+Two of them sneak into the town for inspection while one of them stays outside waiting for their return.
 In case the mission is busted, the one waiting outside rushes back to base to bring reinforcements.’

 Mikhail watched in shock as I described the protocol to him.
 ‘When did the guild become so meticulous?’
 He asked me in awe.

-‘We’ve had to change tactics since we banded together again.
+‘We’ve had to make several reforms ever since we banded together again.
 Before the Knight of Wisdom first nabbed and disbanded our guild, we were quite disorganised and sloppy.
-That was a good lesson for us to and it drove us to being more careful with our future endeavours.
+That was a good lesson and it drove us to being more careful with our future endeavours.
 Anyway, in case the follow-up group somehow does show up, furtively send guards in through the forest.
 You managed to spot me so easily so I don’t expect you to have trouble spotting them either.
 They won’t be trying too hard to hide as long as they have nothing to hide.
 The ones waiting for the return for the rest of the party will probably loom around in the forest path.
-Eliminate them first before ambushing the others inside.’
+Eliminate him first before ambushing the others inside.’

 ‘Trust me Mikhail.
 This is really difficult for me.
 Never have I wished such a fate upon my brothers but our mission here is larger than their lives.
 It’s bigger than you and me and we understand that.
 This is why we are willing to make such sacrifices.’
 I hooked the pouch he gave me on my belt.
 ‘Remember.
 These men are as skilled as they are sly.
 Do not underestimate them for regular troopers.
 Their job is to slip out of the tightest knots.
 You have a lot of men here but they are all inexperienced.
 Strategize carefully or it will be the end of this town.’
 That made him nervous but he needed to understand the stakes before walking into something like this.
 He has plenty of men like I stated earlier but the follow-up squad is the best at what they do and a bunch of inept soldiers won’t be much of a problem for them.
 The odds of them capturing or slaying the squad are quite low so I’ll have to try my best to make sure that it doesn’t go so far.